moderndatacompany/dataos.info/docs/interfaces/data_product_hub/discovery.md

 ### **Filters**

-Multiple filter options further help narrow the search using parameters such as **Tier**, **Domain**, and **Owner**.
+Multiple filter options further help narrow the search using parameters such as [Tier](/interfaces/data_product_hub/core_concepts/#tier), [Domain](/interfaces/data_product_hub/core_concepts/#domain), and [Owner](/products/data_product/core_concepts/#data-product-owner).

-- **Tier:** Describes how the data product is organized, whether it follows a medallion architecture, is source-aligned, or is structured around specific entities or consumer needs.
+- **Tier:** Describes how the Data Product is organized, whether it follows a medallion architecture, is source-aligned, or is structured around specific entities or consumer needs.

-- **Domain:** Specifies the business domain to which the data product belongs.
+- **Domain:** Specifies the business domain to which the Data Product belongs.
 Multiple domains can be selected at once to filter for the desired Data Product.

 - **Owner:** Filters can be applied by owner, allowing users to direct questions to the appropriate person or team.
-The owner's DataOS User ID is used to list the various owners in the Owner dropdown, and only a single owner can be selected at a time.
+The owner's DataOS User ID is used to list the various owners in the owner dropdown, and only a single owner can be selected at a time.

     <center>